This blog post was updated on August 4, 2021.

-New Year, New You?
-If you’re interested in traveling to Southeast Asia this new year to begin your 2018 bucket list then there are a few things you should know before you go.
+New year, new you?
+If you’re interested in traveling to Southeast Asia this year to begin checking off your bucket list, then there are a few things you should know before you go.
 It’s obvious that a foreign region such as this one is way different in culture and traditions than where you’re from, so being conscious of what’s appropriate and what’s not in a foreign place will surely go a long way while traveling.
-Travel etiquette such as how to greet others and how to respectfully dress is a portion of what you need to be aware of before you get there.
+Travel etiquette such as how to greet others and how to respectfully dress is a portion of what you need to be aware of before you hop on your cheap international flights.

-Read on because we’re about to assist you on how to act and prevent you from pure embarrassment while in Southeast Asia.
+Read on because we’re about to assist you on how to act to prevent you from pure embarrassment while in Southeast Asia.

 The Proper Greeting